 Jon Clipsham

-He is a Director of the Scottish Hydrogen and Fuel Cell Association; a Member of the Royal Society of Chemistry; and has previously advised the Dutch Government.
+Jon sits on the board of Hydrogen Scotland (formerly the Scottish Hydrogen and Fuel Cell Association) and is a Member of the Royal Society of Chemistry.